AFGHANISTAN

 The most famous site is the Shrine of the Sacred Cloak of the Prophet Muhammad in Kandahar.
 This ornate and beautifully decorated shrine, adjacent to the local mosque, is the home of what is believed to be the cloak worn by the Islamic Prophet Muhammad — the most sacred religious relic in Afghanistan.

 The legend of how the cloak came to Kandahar is a popular tale.
-During his reign in the late 1700s, King Ahmad Shah Durrani travelled to the city of Bokhara, once a major center for Islamic culture, now a modern city in Uzbekistan.
+During his reign in the late 1700s, King Ahmad Shah Durrani traveled to the city of Bokhara, once a major center for Islamic culture, now a modern city in Uzbekistan.
 There, he asked to “borrow” the cloak of the Prophet Muhammad from its caretakers and bring it back to Kandahar.
 Suspicious of the King’s intentions, the caretakers forbid him to leave the city of Bokhara with the cloak.
 To reassure them, the king pointed to a stone in the ground and made a promise.
 He said, “I will never take the cloak far away from this stone.”
 Sufficiently at ease, the caretakers lent the cloak.
 King Ahmed kept his promise.
 He had the stone removed from the ground and taken to Kandahar along with the cloak, both of which have remained there since.

 Other places of interest include the Band-e-Amir National Park, named the country’s first in 2009; the beautiful Blue Mosque (also referred to as the Shrine of Ali) of Mazar-e-Sharif; and the stunning Panjshir Mountains, located north of Kabul.

-Sites Resources
+Sites & Places of Interest Resources

 Sports Resources